 Vitamin D and Sunlight

-Vitamin D may have benefit in depression.
-(Research seems to be increasingly suggesting that low vitamin D levels may be more so an effect, rather than a cause of disease.
+Research is increasingly suggesting that low vitamin D levels is an effect, rather than a cause of disease.
 Also, vitamin D technically does not meet the definition of a nutrient either, but we will discuss that some other time.
-And although sunlight is not a dietary nutrient and has many biological effects, for ease of discussion we include it here. ) Lower levels of vitamin D appear to predict severity of depressive symptoms in young adult women.74 In one study low vitamin D was associated with an 11-fold increased risk of mood disorder in older adults.75 A study also found that there is a significant drop in Google searches relating to mental health during the summer, relative to the winter.76 A study in community-dwelling European men found the risk of depression was 70% higher across decreasing quartiles of vitamin D levels.77 A small study of 15 patients with seasonal affective disorder received either broad-spectrum phototherapy or a form of vitamin D. All patients receiving vitamin D improved in all measured outcomes, whereas no improvements were seen in the phototherapy group.
-Both groups saw increases in their vitamin D levels.78 Vitamin D deficiency is associated with anxiety and depression in fibromyalgia.79 In a study of 441 obese subjects with depression, one year of supplementation with vitamin D led to significant improvements in depression scores compared to baseline, whereas the placebo group saw no improvements compared to baseline.80 Vitamin D improved mood and blood pressure in diabetic women.81 A study of over 16,000 university students found that seasonal increases in sun time were associated with decreased mental health distress.82
+And although sunlight is not a dietary nutrient and has many biological effects, for ease of discussion we include it here.
+Latitude correlates with suicide rate, suggesting lack of sunshine as a cause of depression.75,76 Lower levels of vitamin D appear to predict severity of depressive symptoms in young adult women.77 In one study low vitamin D was associated with an 11-fold increased risk of mood disorder in older adults.78 A study also found that there is a significant drop in Google searches relating to mental health during the summer, relative to the winter.79 A study in community-dwelling European men found the risk of depression was 70% higher across decreasing quartiles of vitamin D levels.80 A small study of 15 patients with seasonal affective disorder received either broad-spectrum phototherapy or a form of vitamin D. All patients receiving vitamin D improved in all measured outcomes, whereas no improvements were seen in the phototherapy group.
+Both groups saw increases in their vitamin D levels.81 Vitamin D deficiency is associated with anxiety and depression in fibromyalgia.82 In a study of 441 obese subjects with depression, one year of supplementation with vitamin D led to significant improvements in depression scores compared to baseline, whereas the placebo group saw no improvements compared to baseline.83 Vitamin D improved mood and blood pressure in diabetic women.84 A study of over 16,000 university students found that seasonal increases in sun time were associated with decreased mental health distress.85

-A study found that young women who took a multivitamin plus 7 mg of zinc showed significant improvements in three different depression scores, whereas women who took only the multivitamin did not see any significant improvements.83 A meta-analysis found that lower levels of zinc are associated with depression.84 For example, one study found zinc deficiency was found in 36.6% of depressed geriatric patients, compared to only 14.4% of controls.85
+A study found that young women who took a multivitamin plus 7 mg of zinc showed significant improvements in three different depression scores, whereas women who took only the multivitamin did not see any significant improvements.86 A meta-analysis found that lower levels of zinc are associated with depression.87 For example, one study found zinc deficiency was found in 36.6% of depressed geriatric patients, compared to only 14.4% of controls.88

-A placebo-controlled trial of chromium supplementation in atypical depression found significant improvements compared to controls in diurnal variations of feelings, appetite increase, increased eating, and carbohydrate craving.86 Another small study of 15 patients with atypical depression showed responses in 70% of the chromium group, with zero responses in the placebo group.87
+A placebo-controlled trial of chromium supplementation in atypical depression found significant improvements compared to controls in diurnal variations of feelings, appetite increase, increased eating, and carbohydrate craving.89 Another small study of 15 patients with atypical depression showed responses in 70% of the chromium group, with zero responses in the placebo group.90

-A trial in hospitalized acutely ill older patients found that oral nutritional supplementation led to a statistically significant benefit on depressive symptoms.89
+A trial in hospitalized acutely ill older patients found that oral nutritional supplementation led to a statistically significant benefit on depressive symptoms.92

-In women over 50 supplementation with multivitamins/minerals and herbs led to acute improvements in mood compared to controls.90
+In women over 50 supplementation with multivitamins/minerals and herbs led to acute improvements in mood compared to controls.93

-A study of 80 subjects found lower levels of vitamins A, C, and E in depressed patients compared to controls, and that supplementation led to improvements in depression scores.92
+A study of 80 subjects found lower levels of vitamins A, C, and E in depressed patients compared to controls, and that supplementation led to improvements in depression scores.95

 Magnesium and Calcium

-A 2015 review and meta-analysis found that there may be an association between magnesium deficiency and depression.95 Another study of 5,708 community-dwelling adults found a significant relationship between magnesium intake and depression.96 The magnesium load test is considered by some to be more reliable than testing serum, red blood cell, whole blood, or white blood cell magnesium levels.
+A 2015 review and meta-analysis found that there may be an association between magnesium deficiency and depression.98 Another study of 5,708 community-dwelling adults found a significant relationship between magnesium intake and depression.99 The magnesium load test is considered by some to be more reliable than testing serum, red blood cell, whole blood, or white blood cell magnesium levels.
 One study found that these methods will miss deficiencies found by a magnesium loading test at least 40% of the time.
-The researchers furthermore found that a sample of 100 depressed patients revealed every single one of them had magnesium deficiency as determined by loading testing.97 A randomized open-label crossover trial suggests magnesium chloride supplementation may be beneficial.98 However, such results could be explained by placebo and nocebo effects experienced by the two respective groups.
+The researchers furthermore found that a sample of 100 depressed patients revealed every single one of them had magnesium deficiency as determined by loading testing.100 A randomized open-label crossover trial suggests magnesium chloride supplementation may be beneficial.101 However, such results could be explained by placebo and nocebo effects experienced by the two respective groups.

-Low dietary calcium is associated with self-rated depression in middle-aged Korean women.99
+Low dietary calcium is associated with self-rated depression in middle-aged Korean women.102

-One study found that 51.4% of depressed patients had plasma CoQ10 values that were lower than the lowest plasma CoQ10 value detected in the controls.100 A controlled study in multiple sclerosis patients showed CoQ10 improved depression scores.101 However, a controlled trial in breast cancer patients did not lead to significant improvements in depression scores.102
+One study found that 51.4% of depressed patients had plasma CoQ10 values that were lower than the lowest plasma CoQ10 value detected in the controls.103 A controlled study in multiple sclerosis patients showed CoQ10 improved depression scores.104 However, a controlled trial in breast cancer patients did not lead to significant improvements in depression scores.105

 A study of 986 older adults found a significant association between depression and anemia.
-15% of depressed patients had anemia, whereas only 8% of controls did.103 A study of nearly 3,000 children and adolescents found an association between iron deficiency anemia and depressive disorder (OR=2.34) , bipolar disorder (OR=5.78), anxiety disorder (OR=2.17), and a number of other psychiatric disorders.104
+15% of depressed patients had anemia, whereas only 8% of controls did.106 A study of nearly 3,000 children and adolescents found an association between iron deficiency anemia and depressive disorder (OR=2.34) , bipolar disorder (OR=5.78), anxiety disorder (OR=2.17), and a number of other psychiatric disorders.107

-A 2002 paper reviewed 5 studies that found an association between low selenium intake and poorer mood.105 A number of studies have come out since then.
-Prenatal selenium supplementation is associated with significantly lower postpartum depression in women compared to controls.106 A study of 978 young adults found that serum selenium concentrations are associated with depressive symptoms and negative mood.107 A study in nursing home residents found that 8 weeks of supplementation with selenium, vitamin C, and folate significant improved depression compared to placebo controls.
+A 2002 paper reviewed 5 studies that found an association between low selenium intake and poorer mood.108 A number of studies have come out since then.
+Prenatal selenium supplementation is associated with significantly lower postpartum depression in women compared to controls.109 A study of 978 young adults found that serum selenium concentrations are associated with depressive symptoms and negative mood.110 A study in nursing home residents found that 8 weeks of supplementation with selenium, vitamin C, and folate significant improved depression compared to placebo controls.
 Furthermore, selenium levels were significantly associated with depression.
-Although 67% of patients had low serum vitamin C, those levels were not significantly associated with depression.108
+Although 67% of patients had low serum vitamin C, those levels were not significantly associated with depression.111

 Other Nutrients and Nutriceuticals

-Other nutraceuticals and interventions with controlled trials that suggest efficacy include dark chocolate, blue-green algae extract, goji berry juice, rhodiola extract, N-acetyl cysteine, ashwagandha extract, chlorella extract, chamomile extract, and aromatherapy.112–123
+Other nutraceuticals and interventions with controlled trials that suggest efficacy include dark chocolate, blue-green algae extract, goji berry juice, rhodiola extract, N-acetyl cysteine, ashwagandha extract, chlorella extract, chamomile extract, and aromatherapy.115–127

 Food Allergies and Intolerances as a Cause of Depression